 Users reported the colored coating on these needles came off after several uses.
-One reviewer experienced her yarn becoming discolored as she knitted with these needles.
+Some people experienced yarn becoming discolored using these needles.

 I wouldn’t recommend the needles mentioned above.
-There aren’t enough positive reviews to warrant purchasing them, even if they are cheap.
+There aren’t enough positive feedback to warrant purchasing them, even if they are cheap.

 You’re better off spending a little more and getting good quality needles to last.
 For affordable quality needles, I recommend the Knit Picks range.